maryhzd/maryhzd.github.io/index.md

 ## News

 - **[Aug 2025]** Our paper on <a href="https://www.sciencedirect.com/science/article/pii/S0045782525005912">AI-accelerated physics modeling</a> is accepted to Computer Methods in Applied Mechanics and Engineering.
-- **[May 2025]** Our paper on importance of crack face contact in phase-field fracture is accepted to Journal of Applied Mechanics.
+- **[May 2025]** Our paper on <a href="[https://www.sciencedirect.com/science/article/pii/S0045782525005912](https://asmedigitalcollection.asme.org/appliedmechanics/article/92/9/091006/1215516/Crack-Face-Contact-Modeling-is-Essential-to)">Importance of crack face contact in phase-field fracture</a> is accepted to Journal of Applied Mechanics.
 - **[Dec 2024]** I joined Johns Hopkins University as postdoc researcher ins scientific machine learning!
 - **[Nov 2024]** Our paper on anisotropic phase-field fracture modeling is accepted to International Journal for Numerical and Analytical Methods in Geomechanics.
 - **[Sep 2024]** I defended my PhD thesis in Computational Mechanics!